-Peru’s food is most famous for it’s wonderful and exciting blends of spices and bold flavors.
+Peruvian cuisine is most famous for its wonderful and exciting blends of spices and bold flavors.
 Peru is an amalgamation of many food cultures.
 Corn, quinoa, and the incredibly diverse range of potatoes are all grown in the Andes mountains and have been for thousands of years.
 These staples have formed the basis for dishes and recipes dating back to the Incan Empire.

 A Brief History of Influences on Peruvian Cuisine

-When the Spanish arrived in 1522, they brought their own Old World staples, like wheat and rice and also domestic livestock such as chicken, beef, and pork.
-These ingredients integrated with traditional Incan cooking methods and indigenous ingredients to create an entirely unparalleled, world-renown cuisine.
+When the Spanish arrived in 1522, they brought their own Old World staples, like wheat and rice, and also domestic livestock such as chicken, beef, and pork.
+These ingredients are integrated with traditional Incan cooking methods and indigenous ingredients to create an entirely unparalleled, world-renown cuisine.